Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/lighting/lamps/spot/buffered_shadows.rst

    This shadow map is then used to determine where shadows lay within a scene.

-   As an example, if you have a *Size* with a value of 1024, you are indicating that the shadow data will be written to a buffer which will have a square resolution of **1024×1024** pixels/samples from the selected spotlight.
+   As an example, if you have a *Size* with a value of 1024, you are indicating that the shadow data will be written to a buffer which will have a *square* resolution of 1024×1024 pixels/samples from the selected spotlight.

    The higher the value of *Size*, the higher resolution and accuracy of the resultant shadows, assuming all other properties of the light and scene are the same, although more memory and processing time would be used.
-   The reverse is also true - if the *Size* value is lowered, the resultant shadows can be of lower quality, but would use less memory and take less processing time to calculate.
+   The reverse is also true -- if the *Size* value is lowered, the resultant shadows can be of lower quality, but would use less memory and take less processing time to calculate.